 The Educational Foundation for Independence (“EFFI”) Financial Aid Program is designed to financially assist qualified applicants in obtaining access to the individualized and specialized education and educational supports they need to become successful students and independent adults.
 The program is open to any student along the P-20 continuum who has a learning, developmental, behavioral or emotional disability who wishes to access specialized educational services and requires financial assistance in order to obtain these services.
-At the current time, EFFI awards financial aid to help certain individuals attend the following qualifying programs or institutions: Behavioral Innovations or College Living Experience.
+At the current time, EFFI awards financial aid to help certain individuals attend the following qualifying programs or institutions: Behavioral Innovations, College Living Experience, or Mansfield Hall.

 The financial aid is awarded based on the level of financial need as determined by an objective evaluation of detailed income and financial statements.